 This could mean a few things.
 One possibility is "you haven't been able to let go of the distrust, the anger, and the resentment that they created," says Loewenberg, adding that part of you may still be allowing the ex to live on in your head.

-But, perhaps counterintuitively, if you're having sex with or acting romantic in another sense with this person in your dream, it might reflect good news.
-"That can be an indication that you have come to peace with that relationship—that it happened, you learned your lesson, and you have forgiven yourself," she says.
-Even if you're back together in the dream, she notes that it may be more about you loving yourself despite what you dealt with in that relationship.
-If your dream is making you feel uncomfortable or unsafe during your waking hours though, seek the help of a professional.
+But, perhaps counterintuitively, sexual or romantic contact with this person in the dream might actually reflect positive growth.
+According to Loewenberg, this can mean that you’ve made peace with what happened, learned lessons about how you need to be loved, and have forgiven yourself.
+Even if you and your ex are back together in the dream, she notes that it may be more about you loving yourself despite what you dealt with in that relationship.
+If your dream is making you feel uncomfortable or unsafe during your waking hours, though, seek the help of a professional.

-3. When you and your ex are fighting
+4. When you and your ex are fighting

 "There's a common dream where you're fighting with your ex—sometimes even trying to kill them or they're trying to kill you," says Loewenberg.
 "Typically this doesn't mean you're going to be on a future episode of Dateline.
 What it really means is that you're still fighting with yourself over that relationship and you're still beating yourself up over it."
 In fact, she adds, murder in your dream might be good news, indicating that you're in the process of successfully killing off the hold that the relationship had over you.

 5. When you're pregnant with their child

 Don't freak out—pregnancy dreams with an ex are positive.
 "This means that you have learned something from that relationship, and that lesson—that wisdom—is what's growing inside of you.
 You've grown from it."

 6. When you're just near your ex

 There are some dreams in which your ex is just there, maybe in the car or in the background in some other way, says Loewenberg.
-"Of course, the meaning depends on how far removed the ex is.
-If it's a recent ex, that's telling you that the ex is still prevalent and something about the relationship is still being carried with you.
-But if it's an ex from many years ago, then there's something about the ex or the relationship that's going on now in your life…something going on in your life now is reminding you of it."
+The meaning of these dreams depends on how far removed the ex is.
+"If it's a recent ex, that's telling you that the ex is still prevalent and something about the relationship is still being carried with you," she says.
+"But if it's an ex from many years ago, then there's something about the ex or the relationship that's going on now in your life, and something going on in your life now is reminding you of it."

 For example, if you or even a friend is dating someone new, something about this person may trigger a memory of your past relationship.
 "It's up to you to decide if it's a good thing or a bad thing and whether you need to do something about it," says Loewenberg.

-6. When you're stealing from your ex
+7. When you're stealing from your ex

 "This is usually with a recent ex, and you dream about breaking into their car or house, and you're trying to steal something," Loewenberg says.
 In this case, whatever you're breaking into represents their mind-set, meaning you're trying to get into their head and heart to understand what's going on and what happened to make the relationship end.